athalexiou/DIANA-RSeq/README.md

 (sample_id from "samples.csv" file, data_dir-fqext1/2-fqsuffix from Configuration file)

-**Expected output:** Star Index files for the genome (if not provided), Bam alignment files on both genome and transcriptome for each sample input, Logs for all the above
+**Expected output:** STAR Index files for the reference genome (if not provided), Bam alignment files on both genome and transcriptome for each sample input, Logs for all the above

 </br>

 ### Quantification Module
-what it does
+The Quantification module infers the strandedness of each sample input and employes one of: Salmon, RSEM, featurecounts and STAR softwares to quantify the gene-level (and transcript-level for RSEM and Salmon) expression values of each sample.
+The quantifiers RSEM and Salmon also require an index which will be automatically created, using the provided reference genome and annotation, if not found in the appropriate directory provided in the configuration file.

+_Please note that if an index is provided, **it must have been created using the exact same reference genome and annotation provided** through the configuration for the rest of the analysis._

 **Software Used:**
-Star (2.7.8a), Samtools (1.12)
+UCSC-gtfToGenePred (377), UCSC-gff3ToGenePred (377), UCSC-genePredToBed (377), RSeQC (3.0.1), Subread (2.0.1), RSEM (1.3.3), Salmon (1.4.0), Bedtools (2.28), Mashmap (2.0), gffread (0.12.1), bioconductor-tximport (1.18), bioconductor-genomicfeatures (1.42.2), R (4.0.3), R-readr (1.4.0)

 **Configuration Options:**
 ```